myeongkyunkang/medcap/README.md

 Update torchtune/utils/collate.py
 ```

-## Get Started
+## Get started

 Follow the instructions on the official [`Meta-Llama-3-8B-Instruct`](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct) repository to ensure you have access to the official Llama model weights.
 Once you have confirmed access, download the weights to your local machine.

-Download the [PMC-OA](https://huggingface.co/datasets/axiong/pmc_oa) dataset to your local machine and then run the following.
+Download the [SLAKE](https://www.med-vqa.com/slake/) and [SLAKE-text](https://huggingface.co/datasets/myeongkyunkang/SLAKE-text) dataset to your local machine and then run the following.

 ```
-# preprocess PMC-OA
+# preprocess SLAKE
-python tools/convert_pmcoa_to_sharegpt.py
+python tools/convert_slake_text_to_sharegpt.py
 ```

 ### Running a fine-tuning recipe